charliecalvert/CloudNotes/Assignments/React/ReactAddressMenu.md

 </Button>
 ```

-And this in your test:
+And then use the ID in your test:

 ```javascript
 wrapper.find('#elfQueryAction').simulate('click');